Traditional 150-hr

 Examination

 All candidates must pass the Uniform CPA Examination: three Core sections (FAR, REG, AUD) plus one Discipline (BAR, ISC, or TCP).
 The exam is identical in all 55 U.S. jurisdictions.
+PassTheCPANow currently covers the three Core sections (FAR, REG, AUD); BAR/ISC/TCP discipline coverage is in development.
 Prepare with PassTheCPANow for $79 →

 3